-Initially we will send a paper pack of initial tasks with instructions
+Initially we will send a paper pack of initial tasks with instructions for those children in Reception and Nursery.

-In the first days, teachers will give instructions and set work through our school's communications system/online platform Teams (and via phonecalls).
+In the first days, teachers will give instructions and set work through our school's communications system/online platform which will be teams or class dojo.